 - Ideally resveratrol should be kept in the cold and dark – for example, in a sealed container in the fridge.

-As mentioned above, David takes his resveratrol in the morning, mixed into a spoon of homemade yogurt, in order to increase its bioavailability.
-Of course you don't need to make your own yogurt, a store bought version will work adequately.
-However, if you're interested to make your own version – expand the box below to learn more.
+Of course you don’t need to make your own yogurt, a store bought version will work adequately.
+However, if you’re interested to make your own version – expand the box below to learn more.

-- Takes a couple of yogurt starter culture sachets
+- He takes a couple of Bravo yogurt starter culture sachets

 - Combines them with whole milk in a mason jar

 - Puts the jar in the oven over night on a low heat (~95F)

 - The core yogurt making process is combining yogurt bacteria with milk, and keeping the liquid at around 115°F for 5-10 hours (often overnight).
 During this period, the yogurt bacteria ferments the milk, turning the lactose sugars in the milk into lactic acid – causing it to thicken and change in taste.